Chinonsoprisca/Hospital_Appointment_No_Show_Analysis/README.md

 As part of the analysis, I created a View_AppointmentRisk using CTEs and window functions in SQL Server.

-The view uses a patient's previous appointment history, previous no-shows, and current appointment lead time to assign a Risk_Tier, helping identify appointments that may require additional follow-up or reminders.
+The view uses a patient's previous appointment history, previous no-shows, and current appointment lead time to assign a Risk_Tier.
+This type of risk classification could help healthcare teams identify patients who may need additional follow-up or reminders or follow-up before their appointments.

 ```SQL
 ---------------EXPLORATORY DATA ANALYSIS-----------------------------